SilverWolf32/edinfo-server/README.md

 | Journals   | ~/Saved Games/Frontier Developments/Elite Dangerous |
 | HUD matrix | ~/AppData/Local/Frontier Developments/Elite Dangerous/Options/Graphics/GraphicsConfigurationOverride.xml |

-You can tell edinfo-server to look for them somewhere else by passing the joural folder and HUD matrix file as arguments to the program.
+You can tell edinfo-server to look for them somewhere else by passing the journal folder and HUD matrix file as arguments to the program.

 ```
 node main.js /path/to/journals /path/to/GraphicsConfigurationOverride.xml